HazyResearch/fonduer/docs/user/learning.rst

     learning:
       LSTM:
+        # Word embedding dimension size
         emb_dim: 100
+        # The number of features in the LSTM hidden state
         hidden_dim: 100
+        # Use attention or not
         attention: True
+        # Dropout parameter
         dropout: 0.1
+        # Use bidirectional LSTM or not
         bidirectional: True
+        # Prefered host device
         host_device: "CPU"
+        # Maximum sentence length of LSTM input
         max_sentence_length: 100

 .. _Configuring Fonduer: config.html